adionmission/Shopping-Mall-Sales/README.md

 |----------|--------|------|-------|
 | Sales    | -0.442 | 9798 | 0.659 |

 The p-value is greater than 0.05, so we reject alternative hypothesis and we can say there is no significance difference in sales data.
+This can also be seen in quartile graph.

 #### Linear Regression Summary